-HONG KONG (Reuters) – Hong Kong has confirmed its first case of Zika in a girl who had travelled to the Caribbean, putting the Asian economic hub on high alert for any spread of the mosquito-borne virus that has wreaked havoc in Latin America, the Caribbean and beyond.
+HONG KONG (Reuters) – Hong Kong has confirmed its first case of Zika in a girl who had travelled to the Caribbean, putting the Asian economic hub on high alert for any spread of the mosquito-borne virus that has wreaked havoc in Latin America, the Caribbean, and beyond.

 Leung Ting-hung, Controller of the Centre for Fitness Protection of the Branch of Health, advised a media convention late on Thursday that relevant measures were taken to prevent the virus from spreading.

-He said the authorities’s precedence changed into controlling the mosquito population in Hong Kong.
+Hong KongHe said the authorities’ precedence changed to controlling the mosquito population in Hong Kong.

 It stated it might document the case to the world Fitness Corporation.